 The primary purpose of the Occupational Safety and Health Act of 1970 is to assure, so far as possible, safe and healthful working conditions for every working man and woman.
-The occupational health standard for inorganic lead was promulgated to protect workers exposed to inorganic lead including metallic lead, all inorganic lead compounds and organic lead soaps.
+The interim final occupational health standard for lead in construction is designed to protect workers exposed to inorganic lead including metallic lead, all inorganic lead compounds and organic lead soaps.

-Under this final standard in effect as of March 1, 1979, occupational exposure to inorganic lead is to be limited to 50 $\mu g/m^3$ (micrograms per cubic meter) based on an 8 hour time-weighted average (TWA).
-This level of exposure eventually must be achieved through a combination of engineering, work practice and other administrative controls.
-Periods of time ranging from 1 to 10 years are provided for different industries to implement these controls.
-The schedule which is based on individual industry considerations is given in Table 1.
-Until these controls are in place, respirators must be used to meet the 50 $\mu g/m^3$ exposure limit.
+Under this interim final standard occupational exposure to inorganic lead is to be limited to $50 \ [\mathrm{mu}] \ \mathrm{g/m^3}$ (micrograms per cubic meter) based on an 8 hour time-weighted average (TWA).
+This permissible exposure limit (PEL) must be achieved through a combination of engineering, work practice and administrative controls to the extent feasible.
+Where these controls are in place but are found not to reduce employee exposures to or below the PEL, they must be used nonetheless, and supplemented with respirators to meet the $50 \ [\mathrm{mu}] \ \mathrm{g/m^3}$ exposure limit.

-The standard also provides for a program of biological monitoring and medical surveillance for all employees exposed to levels of inorganic lead above the action level of 30 μg/m3 (TWA) for more than 30 days per year.
+The standard also provides for a program of biological monitoring for employees exposed to lead above the action level at any time, and additional medical surveillance for all employees exposed to levels of inorganic lead above 30 $[mu]g/m^3$ (TWA) for more than 30 days per year and whose BLL exceeds 40 [mu]g/dl.

-The purpose of this document is to outline the medical surveillance provisions of the standard for inorganic lead, and to provide further information to the physician regarding the examination and evaluation of workers exposed to inorganic lead.
+The purpose of this document is to outline the medical surveillance provisions of the interim standard for inorganic lead in construction, and to provide further information to the physician regarding the examination and evaluation of workers exposed to inorganic lead.